How to Avoid Heat Stroke This SummerArticle posted in: Lifestyle

 Neighborhood walks, gardening and games of catch and tag with the kids—a little fun in the sun is a great way to stay active in the summer.
 But when both temperature and humidity levels soar, exercising outdoors can raise your risk of heat exhaustion, or worse; heat stroke.
 This is a serious, potentially life-threatening condition caused by your body overheating.

-Here are some tips to help you skip the heat stroke this season:
+Here are five tips to help you skip the heat stroke this season: